Frequently Asked Questions

 Yes, only if you are admitted to the Full-time Option.
 The MBA office works with the Office of Graduate Studies to identify a limited number of full-time students who might qualify for a graduate assistantship (GA).

-Applications can be found at the website for the Office of Graduate Studies.
+Applications can be found at the Graduate School website.
 GAs are appointed for one academic year (or one semester with possible renewal).
 The stipend as of January 2013 is $10,000 per academic year.
 Continuation of the assistantship is contingent upon satisfactory progress toward the degree, maintaining at least a 3.0 GPA, completing graduate courses at the full-time student rate, and proper fulfillment of duties.In addition, a limited amount of tuition "waivers" are available only to graduate assistants.
 Tuition waivers are based on available funds and are awarded competitively.

 Do you offer financial aid to MBA students?